freeCodeCamp/learn-bash-by-building-a-boilerplate/TUTORIAL.md

 ### 1040.1

-Wait a second, why are you making these again.
+Wait.
+You don't need to recreate them.
 You can just move the other images here.
 Go back to the `website` folder from here.
 It's three folder back.

 #### HINTS